Radiation: Possible damage to health and environment from certain types of radiation

 Radiation is not always dangerous, and not all types of radiation are equally dangerous, contrary to several common medical myths.
 For example, although bananas contain naturally occurring radioactive isotopes, particularly potassium-40 (40K), which emit ionizing radiation when undergoing radioactive decay, the levels of such radiation are far too low to induce radiation poisoning, and bananas are not a radiation hazard.
 It would not be physically possible to eat enough bananas to cause radiation poisoning, as the radiation dose from bananas is non-cumulative.
 Radiation is ubiquitous on Earth, and humans are adapted to survive at the normal low-to-moderate levels of radiation found on Earth's surface.
 The relationship between dose and toxicity is often non-linear, and many substances that are toxic at very high doses actually have neutral or positive health effects, or are biologically essential, at moderate or low doses.
 There is some evidence to suggest that this is true for ionizing radiation: normal levels of ionizing radiation may serve to stimulate and regulate the activity of DNA repair mechanisms.
 High enough levels of any kind of radiation will eventually become lethal, however.

 Ionizing radiation in certain conditions can damage living organisms, causing cancer or genetic damage.

 Non-ionizing radiation in certain conditions also can cause damage to living organisms, such as burns.
-In 2011, the International Agency for Research on Cancer (IARC) of the World Health Organization (WHO) released a statement adding radio frequency electromagnetic fields (including microwave and millimeter waves) to their list of things which are possibly carcinogenic to humans.
+In 2011, the International Agency for Research on Cancer (IARC) of the World Health Organization (WHO) released a statement adding radio frequency electromagnetic fields (including microwave and millimetre waves) to their list of things which are possibly carcinogenic to humans.

-RWTH Aachen University's EMF-Portal web site presents one of the biggest database about the effects of Electromagnetic radiation.
+RWTH Aachen University's EMF-Portal web site presents one of the biggest database about the effects of electromagnetic radiation.
 As of 12 July 2019 it has 28,547 publications and 6,369 summaries of individual scientific studies on the effects of electromagnetic fields.

+Environmental radioactivity

+On Earth there are different sources of radiation, natural as well as artificial.
+Natural radiation can come from the Sun, Earth itself, or from cosmic radiation.